 Common feeding-related problems

-Bolting food and poor chewing can result in food being swallowed as a large mass that becomes lodged in the horse’s oesophagus, causing considerable pain as it is slowly forced down into the stomach.
-Unable to bring the food back up, a horse with choke will appear distressed and may show signs similar to the onset of colic (sweating, pawing the ground, straining).
+Bolting food and poor chewing can result in food being swallowed as a large mass that becomes lodged in the horse’s throat, causing a lot of pain as it’s slowly forced down into the stomach.
+Unable to bring the food back up, a horse with choke will appear distressed and may show signs similar to the onset of colic (sweating, pawing the ground and straining).